pooya-mohammadi/unet-skin-cancer/Readme.md

 # U-Net-based Models for Skin Lesion Segmentation: More Attention and Augmentation
 This repository is associated with [this paper](https://arxiv.org/abs/2210.16399).
 In this work we investigated making use of attention modules to overcome some problems with the basic U-Net architectures.
 Also, different augmentation methods are deployed.
+The project is publicized here for reproduction purposes.
+Please follow the succeeding instructions.

 ## Download dataset
 To download & preprocess the data, run the following module.
 In case of `URL fetch failure` turn on your VPN.